 The Government has announced that the earliest age you can take your pension will increase from age 55 to 57 from 6 April 2028.
 This will not apply if you have to take your pension early due to ill health.
 See Pension age changes for more information.

-You can also ask to take payment of your benefits early between age 50 and 55, with your former council’s consent.
+You can also ask to take payment of your deferred benefits early between age 50 and 55, with your former council’s consent.
 Your benefits would normally be reduced to take account of the fact that they will be paid for longer.

-If your benefits are paid before age 55, they will be subject to significant tax charges (in addition to normal income tax).
+If your deferred benefits are paid before age 55, they will be subject to significant tax charges (in addition to normal income tax).

 Your former council can agree not to make any reduction for early payment on compassionate grounds.
 This is a council discretion and you can ask your council what their policy is on this.

-Your benefits can be paid without reduction from any age in the event of ill health.
+Your deferred benefits can be paid without reduction from any age in the event of ill health.

 What will happen if I die before my deferred benefits are paid?